histlib/2017/index.md

 <div class="site-nav">{% include navigation.html %}</div>
 <br/>

-We are thrilled to announce our 2017 keynote presentation will be delivered by **Laura Klein**, Assistant Professor in the School of Literature, Media, and Communication and director of the Digital Humanities Lab at Georgia Tech.
+We are thrilled to announce our 2017 keynote presentation will be delivered by **Lauren Klein**, Assistant Professor in the School of Literature, Media, and Communication and director of the Digital Humanities Lab at Georgia Tech.

 Now in its third year, Keystone DH is an annual conference and a network of institutions and practitioners committed to advancing collaborative scholarship in digital humanities research and pedagogy across the Mid-Atlantic.